Slavery in Asia: Middle Ages

 The Tang dynasty purchased Western slaves from the Radanite Jews.
-Tang Chinese soldiers and pirates enslaved Koreans, Turks, Persians, Indonesians, and people from Inner Mongolia, central Asia, and northern India.
+Tang Chinese soldiers and pirates enslaved Koreans (until Emperor Muzong of Tang prohibited the import of Korean slaves), Turks, Persians and Indonesians traded into Canton, and people from Inner Mongolia, central Asia, and northern India.
+Tang era slaves could be either prisoners of war or families of Chinese rebels executed for treason.
 The greatest source of slaves came from southern tribes, including Thais and aboriginals from the southern provinces of Fujian, Guangdong, Guangxi, and Guizhou.
 Malays, Khmers, Indians, Negritos, and black Africans were also purchased as slaves in the Tang dynasty during the exchange of the Silk Road.
+Although various officials such as Kong Kui, the Jiedushi of Lingnan, banned the slave trade, the trade continued.